SMO-Tech/SMO_Model/examples/soccer/README.md

      --output_dir analysis/0bfacc_0
    ```

-   Emits `passes_from_telemetry.csv` with kick/receive timestamps, player IDs,
+   Emits `passes_from_telemetry.csv` / `.json` that now include timestamps,
+   tracker IDs, jersey numbers, player names, team IDs + human labels, pass
-   teams, distance (short/medium/long), success vs interception vs lost, and
+   distance (short/medium/long), and the outcome (`successful`, `intercepted`,
-   flags showing whether a recovered frame was used.
+   or `lost`).
+Recovered-frame flags are also preserved so you can audit passes
+   that relied on the second-pass ball detector.

 4. **Control map & smoothed ball trajectory**